lusaxweb/vuesax/docs/components/checkbox.md

 ## Boolean Value

-The most normal thing is to work with the boolean data type when working with a checkBox for it, you just have to link a boolean value in `v-model`.
+In most of the cases you will need a boolean data type while working with checkBoxes.
+For making this possible you have to link a boolean value in `v-model`.

 <vuecode md>
 <div slot="demo">